The Water Woes

-They’re hellebores.
-I know people who have hellebores who say their hellebores are completely at peace with their surroundings, that generous watering is not required if the hellebores are provided with basic nutritional needs.
+I know people who say their hellebores are completely at peace with their surroundings, that generous watering is not required if the hellebores are provided with basic nutritional needs.

 Our hellebores are not those kinds of hellebores.
 If you give them plenty of water, they will look shiny and perky and full of botanical vitality.
 But should you let them go without water for the briefest amount of time, say in the time it takes to coil up a garden hose, they will collapse like microwaved sticks of butter.

 Sure, when it comes to plant flaccidity, you could make the case for homeowner error.
 Perhaps the soil simply is too dense and full of clay, which most any gardening book will tell is you is bad and worthy of worrying about.
 Maybe some bonehead continually neglects watering.
 But hey, try to keep up with every plant’s special requirements and you can drive yourself crazy—and believe me, it’s a short drive.
-Let’s agree that a garden is never really perfect (except for those folks up the street whose hellebores look absolutely fabulous) and that we’re all doing the best we can under the circumstances.
+Let’s agree that a garden is never really perfect (except for those folks up the street whose hellebores look absolutely fabulous).

 One remedy might be better communication.
 With that in mind, I offer an open letter to our Helleborus:

 We planted you because your frondy leaves gave the garden a bit of tropical savoir-faire.
-In retrospect, however, there seems to have been no plausible rationale for such a sultry garden addition other than one too many rum Collins prior to our visit to the greenhouse.
+In retrospect, however, there seems to have been no plausible rationale for such a sultry garden addition other than one too many rum Collins prior to our visit to the greenhouse where we bought you.
 We’re not fans of exotica per se; our preference is for plants that survive neglect and ignorance.
 So your unquenchable thirst runs contrary to our base criteria.

 So with that in mind, I give this to you, Helleborus, with my hose in hand—the garden hose, to be clear—raining water on your broad leaves as the mulch darkens around you, a poem: